Emmerson-Miranda/camel/camel3-cdi/cdi-k8s-pocs/readme.md

 Camel CDI - Kubernetes Examples
 ================================

+In this examples I will demonstrate how to create jobs on-demand (via HTTP request) to process some task in isolation and detect when  the process finish to perform clean-up tasks.

-This example shows how to work with Camel CDI to configure [Kubernetes components](https://camel.apache.org/components/latest/kubernetes-summary.html "Kubernetes components").
+To achieve this I am going to use Camel CDI to configure [Kubernetes components](https://camel.apache.org/components/latest/kubernetes-summary.html "Kubernetes components") such as Jobs and Pods.

 ## Configuration